yanliang12/cheque_detection/README.md

-# tagging the images of cheque
+# tagging the images of bank cheque

 Tagging the images which have the bank cheque